Allocation of Places

 Singapore Citizen (SC) / Singapore Permanent Resident (PR) children who are unsuccessful in obtaining a Primary One place in a school of their choice at the end of Phase 2C Supplementary should approach MOE to facilitate their placement to a school which still has vacancies.

 The number of Primary One vacancies each school will offer for the Primary One Registration Exercise will be made available in June before the registration begins.
 Parents can refer to Primary Schools Vacancies by Phases for information on vacancies for each school.

-Balloting will be conducted if the number of applications to a school exceeds the number of vacancies available in any of the phases from Phase 2A(1) to Phase 3.
+Balloting will be conducted if the number of applications to a school exceeds the number of vacancies available in any of the phases from Phase 2A(1) onwards.
 It is conducted within the school premises.
-Parents are welcomed to witness the balloting.

 Parents can refer to Primary Schools Conducting Balloting to find out which schools will be conducting balloting at the end of each registration phase.

 Singapore Citizens (SCs) will be given absolute priority over Singapore Permanent Residents (PRs) when balloting is necessary in a specific phase.
 SCs and PRs will continue to be eligible for the same phases, and all applicants will be admitted if the total number of applications in any phase does not exceed the number of vacancies.
 However, if the number of applications exceeds the number of vacancies in a specific phase, SCs will be admitted first ahead of PRs, before home-school distance is considered.
 The following two examples illustrate this rule.Example 1: School A has 50 vacancies in a specific phase and 61 children applying, based on the table below.